Real Accounts Definition

-Let’s take the example of Mr. X who has a business in the purchase and sale of the different mobile phones in the area where its business is situated.
-In the business, he purchased furniture having a value of $5,000 by paying cash for the same.
-Conduct the analysis of the same considering the real accounts.
+Let’s take the example of Mr. X, who has a business in the purchase and sale of the different mobile phones in the area where its business is situated.
+In the business, he purchased furniture, having a value of $5,000 by paying cash for the same.
+Analyze the same considering the real accounts.

 In the case of the above example, the journal entry for the transaction in the books of accounts of Mr. X will be as follows:

 In the above journal entry, there is an interaction between two different types of assets, i.e., furniture and the cash account, which are classified as the real accounts.
 Firstly, the furniture account is debited as per the rule, i.e., debit what comes in, and the cash account is credited as per the rule credit what goes out.
 Both are reported in the balance sheet of the company.